BeReal

 BeReal (stylized on the app logo as BeReal.) is a French social-networking app released in 2020, developed by Alexis Barreyat and Kévin Perreau.
-Its main feature is a daily notification that encourages users to share photos of themselves with friends in their day-to-day life, given a randomly selected two-minute window every day.
+Currently, it is owned by Voodoo.
+Its main feature is a daily notification that encourages users to share photos of themselves in their day-to-day life, on any randomly selected two-minute window every day.
 Critics noted its emphasis on authenticity, which some felt crossed the line into the mundane.
-The name "BeReal" is a pun.
-Its primary reference relates to its focus on users uploading unpolished photos, while also being a pun of the term B-reel.
+The primary reference of its name relates to its focus on users uploading unpolished photos, with it being a pun of the term B-reel.

 According to the app's description on Apple's App Store, BeReal encourages its users to "show their friends who they really are, for once," by removing filters and opportunities to stage or edit photos.

 After a couple of years of relative obscurity, it rapidly gained popularity in early and mid-2022 growing from 21.6 million to 73.5 million users between July and August, before experiencing a decrease in use in 2023 and continuing to decline to 23 million users at the beginning of 2024.

 History

 The app was developed by Alexis Barreyat, a former employee at GoPro, and Kévin Perreau, a graduate from 42 in Paris.
 Initially released in 2020, it first gained widespread popularity in early 2022.
 It first spread widely on college campuses, partially due to a paid ambassador program.
 In late August 2022, the application had over 10 million active daily users and 21.6 million active monthly users.
 As of February 2023, the app has grown to 13 million active daily users and 47.8 million active monthly users.

 In June 2021, BeReal received a $30 million funding round led by Andreessen Horowitz and Accel.
 In May 2022, BeReal secured $85 million in a funding round led by Yuri Milner's DST Global, increasing its valuation to about $600 million.

 On July 25, 2022, BeReal topped Apple's free app list in the iOS App Store, and remained until September 2022.
 BeReal also received Apple's iPhone App of the Year in 2022.

 By late spring 2023, the app's momentum was waning, as daily users dropped to about 6 million, from 15 million in October 2022.
-In August 2024, there was a resurgence after a campaign at the Paris Olympics 2024, with the app reportedly gaining 1000 users.

 In June 2024, BeReal was acquired by the French company Voodoo for a reported €500 million.
-Alexis Barreyat is set to step down after a transition period.
+During the transition, Alexis Barreyat stepped down as CEO, with Aymeric Roffé taking over.